taco3064/appcraft-mono/README.md

 ## Appcraft Features

 - **Theme Styles**<br/>
   You can use Appcraft to build your own theme styles, so your website can look and feel unique.
-You can customize colors, fonts, layouts, and more.
 - **Todo Events**<br/>
   You can use Appcraft to manage reusable todo event configurations.
 This is great for managing the content and functionality of your website.
 - **Widget Storage**<br/>